 - State or Federal Tax return for this or last year, including all of the attachments.

 Your physician can also indicate if you need a caregiver to assist you with administering or obtaining your medicine.
 If so, you must register a qualified caregiver for the Department to issue you a registration certificate.
 Once you have a recommendation from your physician and everything listed above, you can begin the registration process which can be found on the Department's website.
 It can be completed entirely online or mailed in.

-To become a qualifying patient under Massachusetts law, a patient must have written certification from a licensed physician as having a debilitating medical condition.
-A “debilitating medical condition” means any of the following:
+To become a qualifying patient under Massachusetts law, a patient must have written certification from a licensed physician as having a debilitating medical condition including:

 - Hepatitis C

 - Or other conditions as determined in writing by a qualifying patient's physician